Luce Scholars Program

 - Unofficial transcripts

 - 4 letters of recommendation - letters should represent a range of academic and professional references.

-The campus selection committee will identify finalists and interview them in early October.
-Accommodations can be made for those finalists who might not be able to attend in-person due to travels.
+The campus selection committee will identify finalists and interview them in late-September.
 Up to 3 nominees will be selected from those finalists.